junxit/us-congress-bills-115/bill.md

   - **(3)** include—
     - **(A)** an inventory of the natural, historical, cultural, educational, scenic, and recreational resources of the Heritage Area, including an acknowledgment of the exercise of Tribal treaty rights, that relate to the national importance and themes of the Heritage Area that should be conserved and enhanced;
     - **(B)** a description of strategies and recommendations for conservation, funding, management, and development of the Heritage Area;
-    - **(C)** a description of the actions that Federal, State, local, and Tribal governments, private organizations, and individuals have agreed to take to protect the natural, cultural, historical, scenic, and recreational resources of the Heritage Area;
+    - **(C)** a description of the actions that Federal, State, local, and Tribal governments, private organizations, and individuals have agreed to take to protect and interpret the natural, cultural, historical, scenic, and recreational resources of the Heritage Area;
     - **(D)** a program of implementation for the management plan by the local coordinating entity, including—
-      - **(i)** performance goals; and
+      - **(i)** performance goals and ongoing performance evaluation; and
       - **(ii)** commitments for implementation made by partners;
     - **(E)** the identification of sources of funding for carrying out the management plan;
     - **(F)** analysis and recommendations for means by which Federal, State, local, and Tribal programs may best be coordinated to carry out this section;